AdriJD/beamconv/README.md

 # cmb_beams

-**Authors**: Adri J. Duivenvoorden and Jon E. Gudmundsson
+**Authors**: Adri J. Duivenvoorden and Jon E. Gudmundsson **contact**: adri.j.duivenvoorden@gmail.com

-**contact**: adri.j.duivenvoorden@gmail.com

 Code to simulate the scanning of the CMB sky while incorporating realistic beams and scan strategies.
-This code uses a spherical harmonic representation of the beam response in I, Q, and U to generate a signal.
+This code uses a spherical harmonic representation of the beam response in I, Q, and U to generate a signal timeline that can then be binned into a map.

 ### Depdendencies